-This includes reporting on how we are mainstreaming equality in our everyday activities.
-The evidence base for our equality outcomes along with our other reporting requirements can be found in the Advancing Equality Report 2019 (PDF, 1MB)
+This includes reporting on how we are mainstreaming equality in our everyday activities and setting Equality Outcomes that will help us better perform the general duty.
+The evidence base for our equality outcomes along with our other reporting requirements can be found in the Advancing Equality Report 2021 (PDF, 1MB)

-The report demonstrates progress made between April 2017 and April 2019 regarding the advancement of equality, elimination of discrimination and promotion of good relations with particular reference to the reporting requirements set out in the Specific Duties, namely:
+The report sets out SPT’s Equality Outcomes for 2021 onwards and demonstrates progress made between April 2019 and March 2021 regarding the advancement of equality, elimination of discrimination and promotion of good relations with particular reference to the reporting requirements set out in the Specific Duties, namely: